Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 1. Imported Excel workbook into Power Query Editor using the "Get Data" feature
 2. Using Power Query Editor to clean and transform data as follows:
+   - Promote headers
    - Append and Merge datasets from three separate tables to form one table
    - Create new columns, delete columns, reorder columns, merge columns
    - Change data type for each column to correspond with the values
    - Replace "null" values
    - Filter rows
    - Use Column quality, Column distribution and/or Column profile to verify that data is 100% clean.
-   - Import cleaned data from Power Query into PowerBI
+   - Import cleaned data from Power Query Editor into PowerBI desktop
 3. Create measures in PowerBI to calculate hotel cancellation rate, total revenue, total loyal customers, etc for Data visualization.
 4. Create key performance indicators (KPIs) and other business calculations,
 5. Carry out DAX calculations for solving statistical measures and other mathematical formulas.